TEWgijon/class-examples/soapexample/README.md

 # Deploying the Application

 The application is deployed on a Wildfly server, in the same way that the *gestioneitor* applications are deployed.
-To verify how it works, you can test it using the following `curl` command:
+To verify how it works, you can get the WSDL file which describes all the operations available in the server.
+This WSDL file is available on: http://localhost:8080/soapexample/AlumnoServiceImpl?wsdl

+In order to invoke mehtods, you can use the following `curl` command:

 ```bash
 curl --location 'http://localhost:8080/soapexample/AlumnoServiceImpl' \